 I also love the way these two characters interact, and I think it’s really clever to include their direct narration as it gives the audience the chance to get into their heads.

 This series covers some important themes, which were dealt with in a very honest, real, and gritty way.
 This series shows that not everything can be taken at face value.
 Yes, Bonnie wants to exact revenge on James and Alyssa, but she’s obviously a very complex character who has many issues- some of which resulting from her oppressive upbringing.

 Additionally, James and Alyssa commit murder- but again they are not bad people.
 This show considers the complex reasons why people do what they do, and that not everything is as black and white as we could first presume.

 This series also shows the power of love- and how misguided it can be.
 Bonnie truly believes the Professor is in love with her, and she is blind to his acts of rape on innocent young girls.
 She doesn’t want to believe that her boyfriend would be evil, and so instead she focuses her attention on getting revenge on Alyssa and James.

 All in all, I really enjoyed the second series of this show.
 Like the first series, it was strange but touching, and really well put together.
 I was hooked from the first episode, and I really enjoyed getting into the twisted minds of the characters.
 I like it when a show makes you question the actions of the characters and re-think your viewpoint.
 I’m really glad the second series didn’t disappoint!

-Have you watched this show?
+Did you enjoy my review of ‘The End of the F***ing World’?
 What do you think of Alyssa, James, and Bonnie’s stories?
-Would you give this series a go if you haven’t watched it?
+Would you give this series a go?